mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 2 You anger your herdlord and are punished with a period of ostracism.
 Gain one level of Outsider.
 You do not leave the career.

 3 One of your wives dies or is otherwise taken from you.
-In your grief you offend many other K’kree.
+In your grief you offend many other K'kree.
 Gain D3 Rivals or one Enemy and lose a wife.
 You do not leave the career.

 4 After a dispute whose origins are way over your head, your herd now has powerful enemies.
 You gain an Enemy.